Super Typhoon Noru Slams Into The Philippines - UrduPoint

 "The winds were fierce this morning," said Ernesto Portillo, 30, who works as a cook in the coastal municipality of Infanta in Quezon.

 "We're a bit worried...
 We secured our belongings and bought a few groceries so we have food just in case."
-Videos posted on social media and verified by AFP showed trees being buffeted by strong winds in Infanta and on the Polillo islands.

-The meteorology agency said the storm's wind speeds had increased by 90 kilometres per hour in 24 hours.
+Noru weakened to a typhoon as it swept across central Luzon.
+It is expected to enter the South China Sea on Monday and head towards Vietnam.

 "Typhoons are like engines -- you need a fuel and an exhaust to function," said weather forecaster Robb Gile.